MicrosoftDocs/architecture-center/docs/example-scenario/apps/saas-starter-web-app-content.md

 The components in this solution have some cost associated with their operation, but the cost is modest for most web applications and SaaS solutions.
 Additionally, you can control the cost by managing the following resource settings:

 - You can scale the App Service plan that runs the application to fit the throughput that you need.
-In addition, you could run each app on a separate plan if you require higher throughput, but you will incur a higher cost as a result.
+In addition, you could run each app on a separate plan if you require higher throughput, but you'll incur a higher cost as a result.
 For more information, see [Azure App Service plan overview](/azure/app-service/overview-hosting-plans).

 - Azure AD B2C provides two SKUs: Premium P1 and Premium P2.
 Both SKUs include a free allowance for the number of monthly active users (MAUs), but you need to evaluate which features that each SKU provides to determine which is required for your use case.
 For more information, see [Azure Active Directory External Identities pricing](https://azure.microsoft.com/pricing/details/active-directory/external-identities/).